osohq/oso/new-docs/content/any/learn/roles/patterns.md

    indirect relationship that depends on additional information.

 2. **Role-permission relationships** define the access permissions that a role grants to a user.
-In oso, permissions generally consist of an **action** and a **resource.**
+In Oso, permissions generally consist of an **action** and a **resource.**

-oso represents these relationships as rules in a policy file, written in our declarative logic programming language called [Polar](polar-syntax).
+Oso represents these relationships as rules in a policy file, written in our declarative logic programming language called [Polar](polar-syntax).
 In general, a policy specifies user-role relationships with `user_in_role` rules and role-permission relationships with `role_allow` rules.
 The general form of